 I recently came across an issue when upgrading the Events Manager WordPress plugin on one of the sites we manage.
-I really like this plugin and so wanted to resolve the issue rather than just searching for another plugin to do the same thing.
+I really like this plugin and so wanted to resolve the issue rather than just search for another plugin to do the same thing.

 Upgrading the plugin resulted in the following error…